ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==

+= 4.45 - Oct 12, 2020 =
+* Fixed: On the plugin settings page, the height of the buttons is too small compared to the width.
+* Enhancement: The plugin settings page has been redesigned.
+The sidebar added to all tabs for better usability.

 = 4.44 - Oct 3, 2020 =
 * New feature: Restoring screen position after saving changes.
 No more annoying return to the top of the page after clicking the "Save" button on the plugin settings page.